OIM3690 - AI-Powered Web Development

 • [ ] Update your Learning Log for today

-• [ ] Push your styled about-me.html + css/style.css to GitHub
+• [ ] Push your styled about-me.html + css/about-me.css to GitHub

 • [ ] Start thinking: who could you build a website for?